ufko-org/wapp/README.md

 - **markdown.tcl** – A modified version of the Tcllib Markdown processor with all external dependencies removed.
 This ensures it runs independently within the Wapp framework.
 - **app.tcl** – A utility file for including reusable components or the entire application logic.
+So if, for example, you often use the hello_world function in your projects and you expect not to change it frequently, you can place it right here :)

   If your entire application is included in `app.tcl`, then `index.cgi` only needs: